sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Determine Gitea's Route which you will find in the Gitea namespace (Go to Menu -> Networking -> Routes).

-Log into Gitea using your username and password as provided by your lap proctors (these are usually the same as for the Virtualization Workshop).
+Log into Gitea using your username and password as provided by your lab proctors (these credentials are usually the same as for the Virtualization Workshop).

 After logging into Gitea, note your repository (which is a copy of the source code of the original flask-vote-app) and fetch the repo URL.

-Your Git repo URL will look something like this (starting in "http" and ending in "flask-vote-app.git"):
+Your Git repo URL will look something like this (starting with "http://" and ending in "flask-vote-app.git").
+Make a note of it:

 ```
 http://gitea-with-repositories-gitea.apps.sandbox.openshift.com/user1/flask-vote-app.git